 General Statement of Duties

-The principal function of an employee in this class is to monitor activities at the City's swimming pool and related facilities, enforce all safety rules, perform lifesaving and first aid procedures as necessary, and provide instruction in swimming lessons.
-The aquatic programing work is performed under the supervision of the Fitness & Aquatics Coordinator, while the pool management activities are performed under the supervision of the Pool Manager, but considerable leeway is granted for the exercise of independent judgment and initiative.
+The principal function of an employee in this class is to serve as the Parks and Recreation Department's representative at a Recreation Facility to ensure compliance with all program guidelines and safety requirements.
+The work is performed under the supervision of a Center Director or Recreation Supervisor but some leeway is granted for the exercise of independent judgment and initiative.
 An employee in this class performs the duties of other employees in the Parks and Recreation Department as required or as assigned by supervisory personnel.
-The principal duties of this class are performed in the environment of a community pool requiring attention to several persons at any given time.
-Outdoor environments may occasionally be in hot, cold or inclement weather.
-The work environment may be very noisy and expose the worker to machinery with moving parts, and contagious or infectious diseases or irritating chemicals.
-Work requires the use of protective devices such as masks, goggles, gloves, etc. Examples of Essential Work (Illustrative Only)
+The principal duties of this class are performed in various recreational settings, including recreation, cultural arts and programs.
+Work is performed indoors and occasionally outdoors in hot, cold or inclement weather.
+Examples of Essential Work (Illustrative Only)

 Required Knowledge, Skills and Abilities